feyza-droid/feyza-droid.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello.
-I am Feyza Eksen, Master of Science student at Istanbul Technical University.
-I am interested in coding and Reinforcement Learning in general.
+Hello everyone! 🙋🏻‍♀️

-Currently I am preparing a publication related to Data Efficient Offline Reinforcement Learning and solving LeetCode problems.
+My name is Feyza Eksen.
+I am currently a PhD student in Computer Science at The University of Rostock.

-I am very fond of learning 🤓 and reading 📗.
-I can play the violin a little :violin: and I know a little German 🇩🇪.
+I am fond of learning new things 🤓 and reading books 📗.
+I can play the violin a little bit :violin: and know some German and I'm still learning it 🇩🇪.
 I love cats, dogs and chicks 😻 🐕 🐥 , who doesn't! 🐾